 With MoPub’s native ads, publishers control the format of the ads themselves.
-As a publisher monetizing apps through mediation or MoPub Marketplace, you are required to follow these guidelines when you build your own ad format.
+As a publisher monetizing apps through mediation or MoPub Marketplace, follow these guidelines when you build your own ad format.

-For direct-sold ads, publishers can define additional fields that are sent down to the client as well.
+For Direct Serve ads, publishers can define additional fields that are sent down to the client.

 MoPub requires that ads are clearly distinguished from the rest of your app’s content.
 You must include clearly visible text that reads “Promoted,” “Sponsored,” “Ad,” or a localized version thereof.

 Your ad format must contain at least the title and the native ad’s image or icon.
-Beyond those two required elements, we suggest incorporating as many of the native elements as appropriate in the context of what the rest of your app looks like.
+After you’ve met those two required elements, we recommend incorporating as many of the native elements as appropriate in the context of what the rest of your app looks like.
 Giving the user more information helps them decide whether they want to click on the ad.

 When advertisers buy ads on Marketplace, they expect that their ad creative is accurately represented.
 You can scale images and icons down, but beyond that, do not distort or modify this creative:

-- The image provided by the advertiser will be a minimum of 800x417 px or greater in size.
-You may scale down this image to fit your ad format down to 300 × 157 px while maintaining the aspect ratio of W/H=1.91.
+The image provided by the advertiser will be a minimum of 800 x 417 pixels or greater in size.
+You may scale this image to fit your ad format down to 300 × 157 pixels while maintaining the width-to-height aspect ratio of 1.91.
 You may not crop the image or change the aspect ratio.

-- The icon provided by the advertiser is 80 x 80 pixels or greater (with the same ratio) in size.
-You may scale down this image to fit your ad format while maintaining the aspect ratio of W/H=1.
+The icon provided by the advertiser is 80 x 80 pixels or greater (with the same ratio) in size.
+You may scale down this image to fit your ad format while maintaining the width-to-height aspect ratio of 1.
 You may not crop the image or change the aspect ratio.